Mrfoofums/AngularOpenTracing/Readme.md

-# Tracing in Angular - Forrest Knight
+# Tracing in Angular
+Angular is a very opinionated front end framework that utilizes Typescript.
+It affords a ton of useful tools like a built in HttpClient library, routing, etc. Because it's opinionated, dropping in javascript libraries can provice difficult unless you understand these opinions and their intentions.
+We're going to add traces in two approaches.
+The first being more of a drop in, the second being a more directed and opinionated approach.
+Disclaimer - I work for Lightstep, the best tracing observability company currently in the market, so our globalTracer() will return an instance of the LightStepTracer!
+Feel free to replace that 1 line of code with the tracer of your choice.

+## The first Approach
-Sending data to LightStep in an Angular app only takes a few lines of code and by essentially following the [cookbook](https://github.com/lightstep/lightstep-tracer-javascript).
-We are going to utilize the ```xhr_instrumentation:true``` flag to trace all XHR calls and get free contex propogation.
-Woo!
+Our first approach is going to be just following the lightstep javascript [cookbook](https://github.com/lightstep/lightstep-tracer-javascript) so that we get a quick win that traces all XHR/Http calls.
+We are going to utilize the ```xhr_instrumentation:true``` flag to trace all XHR calls and get free contex propogation into our downstream services Woo!

-### Notes
+### Before we start
 testapp-1 and testapp-2 are spring boot apps that you can use to test full stack traces.
 CD into those directories and do ```gradle bootRun```.
 Test app 1, and then 2, in that order.
-Make sure to update your AccessToken/ProjectToken
+Make sure to update your AccessToken/ProjectToken found in TracingConfig.java.
+As these are LightStep focused example apps, I'd recommend signing up for our free tier to quickly visualize traces without anymore local setup required.
+When you run ```ng serve``` on the front end - it will automatically hit localhost:8080 on page load, creating traces and sending them to LightStep.

+### Here we go
 1) First add opentracing and the lightstep tracer to your project ```npm install --save lightstep-tracer opentracing```
 2) Create a new service called Traver service that looks like below - ```ng g service tracer```